 The entrance is easy to miss as it’s a little turn up a rural track or a brisk walk from the Funship Market car park but this limits where you fish unless you like a walk whilst carrying your all fishing tackle.
 Make sure you are on the opposite side of the stream to the funship car park.

-Towards the Funship the fishing ground at lower tide is really sticky mud in places , it makes your feet weigh a ton so boots are a must to help keep feet dry.
-It’s a bit rockier towards the dock end.
-There is quite a tidal pull here, use decent size grippers.
+Towards the Funship the fishing ground at lower tide is really sticky mud in places, it makes your feet weigh a ton so boots are a must to help keep feet dry.
+It’s a bit rockier towards the dock end and generally better fishing.
+There is quite a tidal pull here om big tides, use decent size gripper weights at least 5 ounce plus.
+There are some cheap mixed rigs available here

 Mostyn has a bit of a reputation around the dock area for some decent conger but the reports have been a bit sparse recently.
 It’s a great place for flatties and is known to throw up Thornback rays quite regular during the right season (may-sept ish).
-Regulars such as bass etc are caught and in Winter, cod are a fairly regular catch as are Plaice in winter.
+Regulars such as bass etc are caught and in Winter, Cod are a fairly regular catch as are Plaice in summer.
 I’ve caught whiting on whelks off the rocks and they out fished black lug, no specimens mind you.
+Makes you think about the natural bait available in the area, always worth a try.

 Species: not exhaustive